whoschek/bzfs/README.md

     filter them such that we only retain the properties whose name matches at least one of the --include regexes but none of the --exclude regexes.
-Append each retained property to the list of '-x' options in -zfs-recv-program-opt(s), unless another '-o' or '-x' option with the same name already exists therein.
+Append each retained property to the list of '-x' options in --zfs-recv-program-opt(s), unless another '-o' or '-x' option with the same name already exists therein.
 In other words, --zfs-recv-program-opt(s) takes precedence.

     The --zfs-recv-x-include-regex option can be specified multiple